-Only 40 minutes from Amsterdam by train, the port city of Rotterdam should definitely be included on your Netherlands travel itinerary.
-Located at the North Sea end of the Rhine, Rotterdam is the busiest (and largest) port on the planet, with much of Europe's freight passing through it.
+Located only 40 minutes from Amsterdam by train, the port city of Rotterdam should definitely be included on your Netherlands travel itinerary.
+Located at the North Sea end of the Rhine, Rotterdam is the busiest and largest port on the planet, with much of Europe's freight passing through it.

-While the architecture here is newer than in Amsterdam - much of the city core was destroyed in the war - there's still plenty of sightseeing to be enjoyed here.
+While the architecture here is newer than in Amsterdam as much of the city core was destroyed in the war, there's still plenty of sightseeing to be enjoyed here.
+Rotterdam highlights include the beautiful 15th-century Grote of Sint-Laurenskerk church, notable for its stained-glass windows, its three organs, and the chance to climb its tower.

-Highlights include the beautiful 15th-century Grote of Sint-Laurenskerk church, notable for its stained-glass windows, its three organs, and the chance to climb its tower; Museum Boijmans Van Beuningen, a popular art gallery including works by Ruben and Rembrandt; and a variety of cool modern architecture, including the 185-meter-tall Euromast and the famous Cube Houses.
+Also worth seeing, Museum Boijmans Van Beuningen is a popular art gallery that includes works by Ruben and Rembrandt.
+The city is also famous for its variety of cool modern architecture, including the 185-meter-tall Euromast and the famous Cube Houses.

 6. The Hague

-From here, it's an easy walk to the city's best shopping and dining opportunities, as well as other popular attractions, such as the 14th-century Great St. James Church (Grote of Sint-Jacobskerk) and the famous Peace Palace, built in 1913 and home of the International Court of Justice.
+From here, it's an easy walk to the city's best shopping and dining opportunities, as well as other popular attractions.
+Among the must-sees are the 14th-century Great St. James Church (Grote of Sint-Jacobskerk) and the famous Peace Palace, built in 1913 and home of the International Court of Justice.

 Other must-sees in Haarlem include the City Hall, which dates back to the 13th century, and the fascinating Teyler's Museum, an 18th-century museum focusing on the development of art and science.